MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

     ```
     Dismount-NAVTenant -ServerInstance '[nav_server_instance_name]' -Tenant '[tenant ID]'
     ```
 3. Use the Mount-NAVTenantDatabase cmdlet to mount the database of the dismounted tenant to the same [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance as before.
-This will designate the database as a  tenant database.
+This will designate the database as a  *tenant database*.

     ```
     Mount-NAVTenantDatabase -ServerInstance '[nav_server_instance_name]' -Id '[tenant_database_id]' -DatabaseName '[existing_database_name]' -DatabaseServer '[server_name]\[database_instance]'
     ```

     Substitute `[tenant_database_id]` with the ID that you want to assign the tenant database.
 You will use this ID for subsequent operations on the database, like when syncing or dismounting it, mounting a tenant, and more.
- 3. Use the Sync-NAVTenantDatabase cmdlet to synchronize the database schema of the tenant database with the schema in the application database.
+ 3. Use the Sync-NAVTenantDatabase cmdlet to synchronize the database schema of the tenant database with the schema in the application database that is mounted on the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance.

     ```
     Sync-NAVTenantDatabase -ServerInstance '[nav_server_instance_name]' -Id '[tenant_database_id]'